Grandi9/TextMining/README.md

 ## Data Cleaning

 * Rare Words : These are the words which are not present in at least 10 reviews using antijoin.
-* I have then removed the words containing digits(0-9) and stop words.
+* I have then removed the words containing digits(0-9), rare words and stop words (an, a, the).

 ## Dictionaries used